discordeno/discordeno/website/docs/caching.md

 ### Important Points To Note

--   Make sure to include the correct `client.transformers.desiredProperties` somewhere in your code, this must include at least **all** the properties from `client.cache.options.desiredProps` for it to cache all those properties you want to cache.
+-   Make sure to include the correct `BOT.transformers.desiredProperties` somewhere in your code, this must include at least **all** the properties from `BOT.cache.options.desiredProps` for it to cache all those properties you want to cache.
--   It's not recommended to dynamically change `client.cache.options.cacheInMemory` or `client.cache.options.cacheOutsideMemory` since it may not cache newly added cache if events for that isn't setup.
+-   It's not recommended to dynamically change `BOT.cache.options.cacheInMemory` or `BOT.cache.options.cacheOutsideMemory` since it may not cache newly added cache if events for that isn't setup.
 If you need to do so, you need to manually rerun the `setupDummyEvents` function.
-    -   You should also avoid directly replacing `client.events` (like `client.events = { ready: ReadyFunction }`) since it'll override the dummy events setup by the cache proxy, which may make it unable to cache data.
-Instead, assign to individual event properties, like `client.events.ready = ReadyFunction`, `client.events.messageCreate = MessageCreateFunction` etc.
+    -   You should also avoid directly replacing `BOT.events` (like `BOT.events = { ready: ReadyFunction }`) since it'll override the dummy events setup by the cache proxy, which may make it unable to cache data.
+Instead, assign to individual event properties, like `BOT.events.ready = ReadyFunction`, `BOT.events.messageCreate = MessageCreateFunction` etc.

 ### Useful Options To Note